Filtration of cohomology via symmetric semisimplicial spaces: Introduction

+\begin{nmtheorem} Let $M$ and $\{X_n\}_{n\in\mathbb{N}}$ be compact oriented manifolds without boundaries.
+Suppose that $\{X_n\}_{n\in\mathbb{N}}$ admits a semisimplicial filtration by $M$, with face maps given by Let $e>0$ be the filter gap and $\{U_n\}$ the space of $M$-indecomposables.
+Furthermore, let Then there exists a second quadrant spectral sequence which converges to $H^*(U_n;\Qb)$ as an algebra.
+The $E_1$ page of that spectral sequence reads as:

+with the differentials given by the alternating sum of the Gysin pushforwards induced by the face maps i.e.

+If $\{X_n\}$ and $M$ are smooth projective algebraic varieties over a field $K$, and if we define then we have a second quadrant spectral sequence of $Gal(\overline{K}/K)$-representations whose $E_1$ page reads as where $\ell$ is coprime to $\mathrm{char}\, K$, the differentials exactly the same as above, and the spectral sequence converges to $H^*(U_n;\Qb_{\ell})$ as an algebra. $ \square$ \end{nmtheorem} \begin{remark}

+To the reader familiar with the concept of derived indecomposables (see, for example, \cite[Defnition 8.5]{GKRW2021}) note that the dual (in the sense of Verdier duality) of the spectral sequence above is where $\Sigma M$ denotes the suspension of $M$; which is the associated graded of the derived indecomposables of $H^{\mathrm{BM}}_*(X)$ as a $H^{\mathrm{BM}}_*(\Sym M)$-module.
+It is not true in general that $\mathrm{Tor}^{H^{\mathrm{BM}}_*(\Sym M)}(H^{\mathrm{BM}}_*(X), \Q) \cong H^{\mathrm{BM}}_*(U, \Q)$- a similar isomorphism does, however, hold if we replace homology by the corresponding chain complexes: where, for any space $B$, $\omega_B$ denotes its dualizing sheaf.
+This isomorphism follows from Lemma \ref{lem2.11}, and is proved in a more general setting in \cite{Banerjee23}. \end{remark}

-Before we state the other results, let us briefly look at the ubiquity of families that admit a semi-simplicial filtration. \paragraph{Context and some examples.} There are many examples of families of spaces admitting a semi-simplicial filtration, including, but not limited to the following. \begin{enumerate}
+Before we state the other results, let us briefly look at the ubiquity of families that admit a symmetric semisimplicial filtration. \paragraph{Some context and some examples.} There are many examples of families of spaces admitting a symmetric semisimplicial filtration (and thus satisfying the hypothesis of Theorem \ref{thm1}), including, but not limited to the following. \begin{enumerate}